brezniczky/ep_elections_2019_hun/README.md

 to play with the individual steps, re-run approaches.
 Approaches 1-4 (`app1_....py`...`app4_....py`) are completely deprecated and excluded from the results.

+More fingerprint plots (as only a few of them particularly are featured in the report) can be generated (having activated the virtual environment) with

+    $ python HU/app16_fingerprint_plots.py --quiet

+The resulting plots are placed in a subfolder of the output directory, by default in `output/fingerprints`.

+To carry out some degree of robustness checks on the results, a jackknife-style subsampling is supported (even a single redo is lengthy at the minute so it's just a single "keep k% of the municipalities" pass).
+This can be configured in the `HU/robustness.py` file.
+While this "mode" is configured, results will be created in a postfixed output directory, except the rendered HTML which is just in the root (TODO).

 Plans